Should Adults Convicted As Teens And Serving Life Sentences Get a Second Chance?

 McClane’s motion argues that the protections afforded under Miller be extended to people ages 21 and younger given that neuroscience not previously available now shows the age of adult to be much older than originally suggested.

 The idea is not unprecedented.
-Other states like Illinois, Massachusetts and Washington have already done so in recent years based on emerging neuroscience and similar constitutional arguments.
+Cases have been tried and won in Illinois, Massachusetts and Washington in recent years based on emerging neuroscience and similar constitutional arguments.

 Other states yet have enacted “second look” judicial policies to address lengthy mandatory sentences, which permit judges to review sentences after inmates have served a certain amount of time, but Wyoming has no such laws.